FLASH SALE: Jet off to Chalet Hotel L'Ecrin for 7 nights flying from Stansted during Feb half term from £1,299pp. View offer

 Waterskiing looks difficult but is surprisingly easy to pick up and learn.
 Some guests equate the activity to simply learning how to hold a rope while maintaining a body squat.

 There are several basic manoeuvres you will practice as part of your lesson to get used to how to stand and move when on skis.
-Our waterski expert Jamie Barker will run us through some of the basic skills and movements you’ll want to know about when learning to waterski.
+Our waterski expert Jessica Gillam will run us through some of the basic skills and movements you’ll want to know about when learning to waterski.

 Reading about them will help you see what to do, with some you can even try at home: